FundMakerFdn/mono-contracts-repo/validator.md

 - Directory: `nativeValidator/' - stores EVERYTHING native validator-related
 - Scripts should be aliased through package.json (so we can run `yarn validator deploy` etc)
 - Use publicClient.watchContractEvent to get hold of the state changes
-- Have a mock Arweave implementation
+- Have a mock hashmap storage implementation
 - From "Use & test" section we see that the system consists of multiple simulatenously running processes

 ## Mock Hashmap Storage